cedricouellet/pytouch/README.md

 # pytouch
 A Python tool similar to UNIX's touch.

-For those unlucky enough Windows users that don't have WSL and don't want to use `echo < <filename>` to create files.
+For those unlucky enough Windows users that don't have WSL and don't want to use `echo < {filename}` to create files.

 ## Execution
 - Source